 DBS has put in place a personal investment policy which prohibits employees from trading in securities in which they possess price-sensitive information in the course of their duties.
-Such employees are also required to seek pre-clearance before making any personal trades in securities and may only trade through the Group's stockbroking subsidiaries and bank channels for securities listed in Singapore and Hong Kong.
+Such employees are also required to seek pre-clearance before making any personal trades in securities and may only trade through the Group's stockbroking subsidiaries and bank channels for securities external auditors.
+This initiative is supported by MAS with the objective of strengthening AML/CFT auditing practices across financial listed in Singapore and Hong Kong.
 The personal investment policy discourages employees from engaging in short-term speculative trading.